adbar/htmldate/docs/index.rst

 Author
 ------

-This effort is part of methods to derive information from web documents in order to build text databases for research (chiefly linguistics and natural language processing).
-There are web pages for which neither the URL nor the server response provide a reliable way to find when a document was published or modified.
+This effort is part of a methodological approach to derive information from web documents in order to build text databases for research (chiefly linguistics and natural language processing).
+There are web pages for which neither the URL nor the server response provide a reliable way to find out when a document was published or modified.
 For more information:

 .. image:: https://zenodo.org/badge/DOI/10.5281/zenodo.3459599.svg
    :target: https://doi.org/10.5281/zenodo.3459599